Shantee Orr

-Orr has also played for the Houston Texans, Jacksonville Jaguars and the Cleveland Browns.
+Orr was also a member of the Houston Texans, Jacksonville Jaguars and the Cleveland Browns.

-Early life and education
+Early life

 Orr graduated from Denby Technical & Prep.
 H.S. in June 1999.

 He was a member of the National Honors Society.

 In football, he earned All-State and USA Today Honorable Mention All-America Honors as a senior.
 He also ranked number one in state as a Linebacker.
-In his senior year he played linebacker, guard, quarterback, tight end and punter… He also lettered in baseball and track, winning city discuss title as a sophomore.
+In his senior year he played linebacker, guard, quarterback, tight end and punter...
+He also lettered in baseball and track, winning city discuss title as a sophomore.

-Career

-Collegiate
+College career

 Orr played college football at the University of Michigan, and was a starter for three seasons starting 23 of 35 career games at defensive end.
 He finished his career with 79 tackles, 13 sacks, nine passes defended and three forced fumbles.

-As a junior, he registered 24 tackles and 6 sacks…
+As a junior, he registered 24 tackles and 6 sacks...

-He collected a career-high 35 tackles and 6 sacks as a sophomore…
+He collected a career-high 35 tackles and 6 sacks as a sophomore...

 He also recorded 20 tackles and 1 sack in 2000 after redshirting in 1999.